 \Justice, Equity, Diversity, Antiracism, and Inclusion (JEDAI): Justice is the guiding principle and rationale for equity, with diversity and inclusion being strategies (amongst others) to increase equity and justice.
 Antiracism names the specific sphere of work addressing the egregious and problematic inequity of systemic racism.
 Words are important, with the name of this sphere of work projecting the Aim and ultimate goal, a Just Culture.
 It invites inclusive consideration of tactics, strategies, projects, efforts, and output in this area to be recognizable, measurable, and promotable activities in their impact to bend the arc of history towards justice.
-The recommendations herein aim to embed these principles into the APT process.
+The recommendations herein aim to embed JEDAI principles into the APT process.
+Of note, the JEDAI concept of justice is differentiated from and not being equated with our legal justice system.

-School of Medicine Values Duke University Health System Values Excellence in education, research, and patient care Respect for and inclusion of people from all backgrounds Commitment to service, solving real world problems Sense of urgency in transforming discoveries into improved human health Professionalism and integrity in all aspects of performance and effort Caring for our patients, their loved ones and each other Excellence Safety Integrity Diversity Teamwork
+School of Medicine Values

+- Excellence in education, research, and patient care - Respect for and inclusion of people from all backgrounds - Commitment to service, solving real world problems - Sense of urgency in transforming discoveries into improved human health - Professionalism and integrity in all aspects of performance and effort